cossay/agbitor_cosman/README.md

 # Frontend Screening
 Nothing new here.
-Already submitted.
+Already submitted by email.
 Just keeping a copy here.